Crataco/ai-guide/guide/models.md

 - ***Space Alien** and **Titanic** are popular options for MythoMax, but regenerated responses may feel same-y.
 Start with these ones.*
 - ***Shortwave** keeps the responses eventful, for better or worse.*
 - ***Storywriter (NovelAI)** is the recommended for Pygmalion 2.
 The guide author considers this preset safe, but boring.*
 - ***Mirostat** is explained in-depth [here](https://github.com/ggerganov/llama.cpp/blob/master/examples/main/README.md#mirostat-sampling).
-For `tau`, a value between 4.0 and 8.0 is generally recommended, but some have had good results as far as 10.0.
-For `eta`, a value between 0.1 and 0.4 is generally recommended, but some have had good results with 1.0.*
+For `tau`, a value between 4.0 and 8.0 is generally recommended.
+For `eta`, a value between 0.1 and 0.4 is generally recommended.*

 * * *

 ### Adventure (like AI Dungeon)
 *These models are relatively poorer quality due to being trained on AI Dungeon's [infamous dataset](https://gitgud.io/AuroraPurgatio/aurorapurgatio) and/or earlier models than LLaMA.
 If you are not seeking nostalgia, the guide recommends using an assistant or roleplay model and asking it to start a text adventure.*
-- 1.5B (~2GB RAM) - **[AI Dungeon 2 Classic 1.5B](https://huggingface.co/Henk717/ai-dungeon2-classic-ggml)** (via [KoboldCpp](https://github.com/LostRuins/koboldcpp))
+- 1.5B (~2GB RAM) - **[AI Dungeon 2 Classic 1.5B](https://huggingface.co/Crataco/AI-Dungeon-2-Classic-GGML)** (via [KoboldCpp](https://github.com/LostRuins/koboldcpp))
 - 13B (~12GB RAM) - **[Spring Dragon 13B](https://huggingface.co/TheBloke/Spring-Dragon-GGUF)**

 #### Model descriptions:
-- ***AI Dungeon Classic** is based on the original open-source AI Dungeon 2 model before it went online-only and was renamed to "AI Dungeon".
-Since it is a non-LLaMA model (GPT-2), you will need to download `AI-Dungeon-2-Classic.bin` and load it in KoboldCpp.*
+- ***AI Dungeon Classic** is based on the original open-source AI Dungeon 2 model before it became an online service and was subsequently renamed to "AI Dungeon".
+Since it is a non-LLaMA model (GPT-2), you will need to download your file of choice and load it in KoboldCpp.*
 - ***Spring Dragon** intends to mimic AI Dungeon's 2020 "Dragon" experience.
 It works best with a frontend that has an "Adventure" mode, such as the Kobold series.
 If you are feeling nostalgic or just curious, this is worth a try.*

 * * *